-In this exercise I want you to take at least 15 minutes to write your own fable.
+In this exercise, I want you to take at least 15 minutes to write your own fable.
 It could be a fictionalized version of your life where suddenly your basil plant can talk to you, or your cat is a runway model.
-It could be a modernized version of a more traditional fable, or it could be something completely new about a talking tree and a talking car that fall in love.
+It could be a modernized version of a more traditional fable.
+Or it could be something completely new about a talking tree and a talking car that fall in love.

-Ultimately the contents are up to you.
-Your story just has to involve traditional myth elements, including a moral, of some sort.
+Ultimately, the contents are up to you.
+Your story just has to involve traditional mythical elements and include a moral message in the end.